kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 With Kurator, you can easily upgrade the Kubernetes version of your cluster with a declarative approach.

-All you need to do is declaring the desired Kubernetes version on the kcp, and Kurator will complete the cluster upgrade without any external intervention.
+Declare the desired Kubernetes version on the kcp, and Kurator completes the cluster upgrade without any external intervention.

 Since the upgrade implementation depends on kubeadm, it is recommended to avoid skipping minor versions.
 For example, you can upgrade from v1.22.0 to v1.23.9, but you **cannot** upgrade from v1.22.0 to v1.24.0 in one step.